How many glasses do you need?

 Don't be overwhelmed by all the options out there!

-There are new kinds of lenses for spectacle wearers coming onto the market all the time: lenses for use with digital devices, lenses for working with computers, lenses for driving and self-tinting lenses that react to light and UV.
+There are new kinds of lenses for eyeglass wearers coming onto the market all the time: lenses for use with digital devices, lenses for working with computers, lenses for driving and self-tinting lenses that react to light and UV.
 But just how many pairs of glasses do you actually need?
-Here are our tips to help you find what you need from amongst the enormous variety of glasses now available.
+Here are our tips to help you find what you need from among the enormous variety of glasses now available.

 Amidst all the technology and vision optimisation, purchasing a pair of glasses remains a very personal decision.
 The glasses you buy need to feel good, reflect your attitude towards life – even enrich it – and accommodate your visual habits.
 And let's not forget: glasses should also reflect your personal style.
 Asking how many glasses you should have is just as personal as asking how many shoes you need.